phpinto/big_data_with_key_value_store/README.md

 ### 3. Performance Benchmarking Results

+All the benchmark result files are located in the outputs folder

 <div style="text-align:center"><img src="images/load_time.png" width="65%" height="65%" class="center"/></div>
 <div style="text-align:center"><img src="images/load_latency.png" width="65%" height="65%" class="center"/></div>
 <div style="text-align:center"><img src="images/run_time.png" width="65%" height="65%" class="center"/></div>
 <div style="text-align:center"><img src="images/run_latency.png" width="65%" height="65%" class="center"/></div>

+As can be seen, Redis significantly outperforms HBase in terms of run time, both for loading and running the jobs.
+As for the average latency, we got mixed results, with HBase outperforming Redis in some of the load tests.
+This results should be expected since Redis is a simpler key-value system extremelly optimized for speed.
+The tradeoff for speed is that HBase is more versatile and has more use cases since it is a wide column database.